Straits of Johor: Ecology

 Pollution along the Johore Strait is notable.

 The area is also a source of environmental contention between Malaysia and Singapore, due to land reclamation projects on both sides of the Causeway.
 There have been suggestions that the ongoing land reclamation projects may impact the maritime boundary, shipping lanes, and water ecology of the Malaysian side.
 Environmental Impact Assessments are requested before any reclamation is carried out such as the Forest City project.

-Reclamation projects may also endanger the habitat and food source of dugongs, which are native to the strait.
+Reclamation and redevelopment projects may also endanger the livelihood of indigenous sea nomad communities and the habitat and food source of dugongs, which are native to the strait.

 History

+The Johore Strait was historically sometimes mislabeled as "Old Strait of Singapore" which today would be around Keppel Harbour, instead of correctly Tebrau Strait.
+Due to its shallow and dangerous waters it was mainly used by Orang Laut sea people, specifically Orang Seletar and, since the 15th century, hosted Malay kampongs of the Johor Sultanate.
+Portuguese and later Dutch colonial powers, while generally focused on the "New Strait" (today's Singapore Strait) sometimes tried to block access to the Johore Strait to force trade southwards.

 The Johore Strait is the location of two Victoria Cross deeds.
 The award was for Lieutenant Ian Edward Fraser and Acting Leading Seaman James Joseph Magennis for the sinking of the 9,850-tonne Japanese cruiser Takao on 31 July 1945.

+The Johore Strait has considerably changed depth and narrowed over time due to reclamation and construction.
+It has also accumulated sediment after the construction of the causeway which changed its ecology significantly.

 Places of interest

 A well known tourist attraction of the Strait of Johore's is Lido Beach, located on the Malaysian side in Johor Bahru.

-Here, visitors can walk or cycle along the 2 km stretch of the beach.
-There are numerous restaurants and food stalls.
+The Strait of Johor still hosts a few indigenous Orang Seletar sea nomad communities endangered by reclamation and reconstruction projects, for example in Kampungs Sungai Melayu, Sungai Temon or Jawa.